mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 ![tests-tab][tests_tab]

-### Acceptance tests
+### Integration tests

-Behave package is able to return results of acceptance tests in JSON format, however this format is not compatible with any Jenkins cucumber repoprt plugins.
+Behave package is able to return results of integration tests in JSON format, however this format is not compatible with any Jenkins cucumber repoprt plugins.
 There is a workaround to this problem.
 Actually two.

 1. Use custom json formatter (there is gist [published on GitHub](https://gist.github.com/fredizzimo/b92adf1d4596c0c1da1b05cc9899574b) with formatter compatible with cuccumber plugin style)).
 How to use user-specific formatters with behave, please checks [behave documentation](http://behave.readthedocs.io/en/latest/formatters.html#user-defined-formatters).
 2. Use [`behave2cucumber` package](https://github.com/behalf-oss/behave2cucumber), which adds another dependency to te project.
 Also, last post post in [this](https://github.com/behave/behave/issues/267) discussions suggests, that `behave2cucumber` fails in some cases.